-For the last eight years, Adam Young has operated out of the basement of a house on a quiet, residential street in the tiny Midwestern town of Owatonna, Minnesota (pop.
+For the last several years, Adam Young has operated out of the basement of a house on a quiet, residential street in the tiny Midwestern town of Owatonna, Minnesota (pop.
 25,000).
-There in his windowless underground bunker, which he has dubbed Sky Harbor Studios, the 29-year-old singer,
+There in his windowless underground bunker, which he has dubbed Sky Harbor Studios, the 33-year-old singer,

 songwriter, and multi-instrumentalist has built something of an empire, one that encompasses his work with his platinum-selling electro-pop alter ego Owl City, as well as composing songs for several major animated feature films; writing, producing, and engineering tracks for a wide variety of artists; and creating sound design for technology giant Apple.